Arts and Sciences (College Transfer)

 - Welding Club

 Intercollegiate athletics are a big part of student life at SWCC!
-And your student ID will get you in FREE to home events.
-It’s a blast to follow the Spartans!
+And your student ID will get you in Free to home events.
+Get ready to be a lifetime member of #SpartanNation!

 - Dance Team